rdchapmanflc/macospcclient/README.md

 ## Description

-This module setup the macOS Papercut client on a Puppet managed workstation.
+This module will setup the macOS Papercut client on a Puppet managed workstation.

 ### Setup Requirements **OPTIONAL**